-The Board believes non-executive directors and employees should own the Company's securities to further align their interests with the interests of other shareholders.
-Details of directors' shareholdings in the Company can be found on page 48 of the Company's 2015 Annual Report.
+The Board believes Non-Executive Directors and employees should own the Company's securities to further align their interests with the interests of other shareholders.
+Details of Directors' shareholdings in the Company can be found on page 52 of the Company's 2016 Annual Report.

-The Company's Securities Dealing Policy prescribes trading windows during which directors and employees may trade in the Company's securities.
-Trading windows run for 6 weeks from announcement of the Company's full year results and half year results, 6 weeks from the Company's AGM and for the duration of an offer period of any pro-rata issue of securities by the Company.
+The Company's Securities Dealing Policy prescribes trading windows during which Directors and employees may trade in the Company's securities.
+Trading windows run for 6 weeks from the day after announcement of the Company's full year results and half year results, 6 weeks from the Company's AGM and for the duration of an offer period of any pro-rata issue of securities by the Company.

-Directors or staff must not deal in the Company's securities during any periods other than a trading window or at any time when that staff member or director is in possession of unpublished information that, if generally available, might materially affect the price of the Company's securities.
-Prior to dealing in a window, a director or senior executive must seek clearance from the Company Secretary, or if the Company Secretary wishes to trade, the Chairman.
+Directors or staff must not deal in the Company's securities during any periods other than a trading window or at any time when that staff member or Director is in possession of unpublished information that, if generally available, might materially affect the price of the Company's securities.
+Prior to dealing in a window, a Director or Senior Executive must seek clearance from the Company Secretary, or if the Company Secretary wishes to trade, the Chairman.